Justin-Insight/mymindteam.com/content/test/child/_index.md

 url: /test/child-neurodivergent-test/
 menu:
   main:
-    parent: "Test"
+    parent: Test
 seo:
   page_title: Child Autism Testing | Child ADHD Testing | Child Dyslexia Testing
+  meta_description: >-
-  meta_description: Your child can live and learn without limitation.
+    Your child can live and learn without limitation.
 Get the answers you need and test for autism, ADHD and more with Mind Team neurodivergent testing.
   featured_image: /young-girl-at-desk-during-video-call.jpg
 hero:
+  heading: >-
-  heading: Work <span class="underline underline--accent">with</span> your child’s mind.
+    Work <span class="underline underline--accent">with</span> your child’s
+    mind.
+  body: >-
-  body: Get the answers you need to best support your child with Mind Team professional child testing for autism, ADHD, dyslexia and other neurodivergent conditions.
+    Get the answers you need to best support your child with Mind Team professional testing for autism, ADHD, dyslexia and other neurodivergent conditions.
   image_url: /young-girl-at-desk-during-video-call.jpg
   image_alt:
   button: